Inference In High-dimensional Single-Index Models Under Symmetric Designs: Inference under Gaussian Design

 and $|\mu|$ is bounded by

 Thus $z_n$ is subgaussian and $\|z_n\|_{\psi_2} \lesssim \|y_n\|_{\psi_2}$.
 A similar argument shows the converse is also true and $\|y_n\|_{\psi_2} \leq \|z_n\|_{\psi_2}$.

-\item Our approach to approximately de-correlating the design matrix uses sample splitting for estimation of $\gamma$, and the supporting argument is somewhat different from the ones in \cite{zhang2014confidence}, \cite{javanmard2014confidence} and \cite{vandegeer2014}.
+\item Our approach to approximately de-correlating the design matrix uses sample splitting for estimation of $\gamma$, and the supporting argument is somewhat different from the ones in the work of \cite{zhang2014confidence}, \cite{javanmard2014confidence} and \cite{vandegeer2014}.
 This is because in our linear model $y_i = \langle x_i, \beta \rangle + z_i$, the error $z_i$ is not independent of, but only uncorrelated with, $x_i$.
-It is not clear if the argument could be changed to justify the use of standard de-biasing techniques (introduced in the aforementioned papers) in this case.
+Since our proof relies on the $\ell_1$ consistency of $\hat{\gamma}$, it necessitates sparsity of the rows of $\Sigma^{-1}$.
+It is not clear if the argument could be changed to justify the use of standard debiasing techniques (introduced in the aforementioned papers) that do not require sparsity assumptions on $\Sigma^{-1}$.